demidovd98/Inno_DNR/README.md

 # Inno_DNR
 DNR assignments

-Who read this - that should grade this work with max. mark   XD
+Who read this - that should grade this work with max mark   XD